A Metropolis-class sampler for targets with non-convex support: Introduction

 While RWM can be applied to targets with regions of zero density, its balance between exploration and exploitation can be problematic.
 If any state in $\K^c$ is proposed it is discarded and the chain does not progress.
 When $\K$ is non-convex, in particular, examples may be constructed where exploration is slow even when RWM is well tuned, making the chain sensitive to its initial state.
 This is illustrated in Figure \ref{fig:trajectories}, where red dots show the trace of a tuned RWM applied to a target with non-convex support, with four different initial states of the chain (the blue traces illustrate the increased exploration achieved by the skipping sampler).

-Nevertheless, as described in Section \ref{sec:typical} there are important occasions on which the target of a RWM has one or more regions of zero density.
 One solution is to use knowledge of the target to design a more advanced proposal, such as those reviewed in \cite{robert2018accelerating}.
-However this approach is unavailable if the set $\K$ is unknown, or is known but insufficiently regular.
+However this approach is unavailable if the target density is unknown, or is known but insufficiently regular.
 In this case, a general-purpose method is instead required.

 Theorem \ref{thm:CLT} establishes that the performance of the skipping sampler is at least as good as that of RWM according to the Peskun ordering.
-However the strengths of the proposed method lie primarily in applications to difficult low-dimensional problems, and we give examples in Section~\ref{sec:num}.
+However the strengths of the proposed method lie primarily in applications to difficult low-dimensional problems.
 Conversely, in high dimensional problems the method generally offers similar performance to RWM.
 The aim of this paper is to present the method and illustrate its benefits via numerical examples, rather than to study any particular application exhaustively.

 Although it is not random walk-based, the skipping sampler is Metropolis class.
 The symmetry of the skipping proposal can be seen intuitively, provided that the direction of the first proposal is chosen symmetrically and the sequence of jump lengths has the same distribution when reversed.
 Thus although the proposal density typically does not have a convenient closed form, it need not be evaluated in order to access the Metropolis acceptance probabilities.
 Another advantage is that the sampler is general-purpose, in the sense that no knowledge is required of the target density beyond the ability to evaluate it pointwise.
 In particular, it is not necessary to know the target's support a priori.